swape/swape-php-framework/README.md

 To set up a mysql or other PDO database, you have to set up the credentials in **sf/config.php** file And the PDO object is fetched into the function with all other data.

-Here is an example of how you can make 2 api routes with "get all" and insert data to a table.
+Here is an example of how you can make two api routes with "get all" function and "insert" function.

 ```php
 <?php